 As a demonstration of its commitment to graduate education and to the critical role that graduate assistants play in supporting the university’s research, teaching, and outreach missions, Auburn University provides Graduate Tuition Fellowships to its graduate assistants who meet or exceed specific requirements.
 Graduate Tuition Fellowships may also be awarded to students who are not graduate assistants as approved by the dean.
 The fellowships are administered through the Graduate School.
 There is no application process associated with this program.
 All contact and any questions concerning availability of assistantships should be directed to specific academic departments or the deans’ offices of the respective academic colleges or schools.
 Questions pertaining to the Graduate Tuition Fellowship Program that are not answered fully by the material below or by the FAQs should contact the Graduate School.

-Students with a qualifying assistantship appointment of 0.33 Full-Time Equivalent (FTE) or higher will automatically receive a Graduate Tuition Fellowship that pays resident and non-resident tuition and the student services fee (no more than 15 attempted hours per semester) for all attempted hours each semester during which the qualifying assistantship is held until a maximum level of support has been received.
+Students with a qualifying assistantship appointment of 0.33 Full-Time Equivalent (FTE) or higher will automatically receive a Graduate Tuition Fellowship that pays resident and non-resident tuition (no more than 15 attempted hours per semester) for all attempted hours each semester during which the qualifying assistantship is held until a maximum level of support has been received.
 Students with a qualifying assistantship appointment of 0.25-0.32 FTE will receive tuition support totaling 50% of in-state tuition rates.
 University funded in-state tuition support will be limited to 110% of the number of hours required for a graduate degree.
 Exceptions to this limit can be provided with documentation of the academic need and demonstration of good stewardship of the support already provided, with the approval of the graduate dean.
 Students may keep up with the amount of support available to them by logging onto the Graduate Tuition Fellowship System (GTUFS) on AU Access.
 This online system is useful to graduate assistants for keeping a record of the support used and remaining.
-Students are charged a Graduate Assistant Enrollment fee each semester in which their fellowship is used.
+Students are charged student fees for which they are financially responsible for each semester in which they are enrolled.